RayHightower/RayHightower.com/_posts/2021-04-08-people-and-eos.markdown

 * **Navigator**.
 Reads the map and plots a course from start to destination.
 When obstacles are encountered, this person knows enough about maps to plot an alternate course.
 * **Money-keeper**.
 Tracks the money.
 Pays for hotel rooms, food, fuel, and other necessities along the trip.
 * **Song-leader**.
 When I was a kid in day-camp, this role was critical for maintaining morale when we traveled on field trips.
 * **Organizer**.
-The entrepreneur.
-The visionary.
-The person who brings everyone together for trips like this.
+Also known as the entrepreneur or the visionary.
+This is the person who brings people together for trips like this.

 You can probably think of additional roles.
 The above list is long enough for this article.

 ### Right People, Right Seats

 What are some things we might consider when selecting people for the various roles?
 In _Traction_, the author suggests that we measure each member according to three criteria.
+Do they get it, do they want it, and do they have the capacity to do it? _Traction_ abbreviates this as _GWC_.

 * **Get it**.
 They understand the mission of the company.
 They agree with the mission, and they feel driven to go beyond the call of duty while helping to achieve the mission.
 * **Want it**.
 They want to be in the role that they're asked to fill.
 They genuinely like the job, and their enthusiasm will propel them to perform exceptionally well.
 * **Capacity to do it**.
 They have the skillset to excel in the role, or they have the ability to learn quickly.

-_Traction_ abbreviates this as GWC.
 The book contains tools that leaders can use to measure GWC and to coach members of the team as needed.

 ### One Name, Two Seats?